rozek/notes-on-gundb/README.md

 ## Extending the GunDB API ##

-GunDB provides an official mechanism to extend its API: by adding properties to `GUN.chain` (where `GUN` is the constructor function, not a GunDB instance) new functions can be injected which can then be called like methods of any GunDB context:
+GunDB provides an official mechanism to extend its API: by adding properties to `GUN.chain` (where `GUN` is the constructor function, not a GunDB instance) new functions can be injected which can then be called like any other method of a GunDB context:

 ```
   GUN.chain.Data = async function () {